igolden/ig-prophoto/README.md

 ===

-This project is built in Jekyll, using Jekyll-Assets.
+A PSD to HTML project sample.
+It's built on Jekyll w/ jekyll-assets.

 *Note - due to an update during the course of this project, we've set Jekyll to 2.0.0, since it caused breaks with Jekyll Assets.